bikeindex/bike_index_ios/README.md

 ### Development

-- Requirements: Xcode 26.0
+- Requirements: Xcode 26.1
 - Target deployment: iOS 17.2

 This project uses SwiftUI and SwiftData.
-At this time iOS (iPhone) is the primary development target with a goal to include iPad and Mac support.
+At this time iPhone and iPad are the primary targets with a goal to include Mac support.

 ###### Set up suite of tools

 1. Install [brew](https://brew.sh/)
 2. `brew bundle install`
-    - Note: Brew bundle is separate from the Gem bundle

 At this point the `fastlane` tools should be installed and available.